MhtChawla/react-native-basekit/README.md

           /> //trigger openCamera function as per your need )
     }
+    ```
-    //also live camera may/may not work on ios simulator, you'll need a real testing device for that.
+    also live camera may/may not work on ios simulator, you'll need a real testing device for that.

     <----------------------------------------------------x---------------------------------------------------->

+    ```sh
     <--for image picker from phone gallery-->

     import {launchImageLibrary} from "react-native-image-picker";